John 5 (guitarist): 2005–2022: Rob Zombie

 While Lowery was working with Loser, he also began to work with cult rock artist and movie director Rob Zombie.
 Meeting at the Camp Freddy benefit gig, Lowery and Zombie hit it off immediately and Rob asked Lowery to play with him at Ozzfest 2005.

 "I'm totally ecstatic about having the opportunity to play with Rob on Ozzfest!
 He has been one of my favorite artists for the longest time.
 I had the opportunity to play with him a few weeks back and never thought that I would have the chance to share the stage with him playing the Zombie songs we all know and love!"

 Lowery worked on Rob Zombie's 2006 album Educated Horses, co-writing eight out of eleven tracks with Zombie.
 When he left Loser, Lowery took up the role of Rob Zombie guitarist as a permanent gig.
 "Rob is the best I have worked with.
 He's great.
 We have a great time on stage together.
 It has been the single greatest experience I have had working with someone, hands down."
 John is also the guitarist on Rob's latest albums, Hellbilly Deluxe 2, released February 2, 2010, Venomous Rat Regeneration Vendor, released April 23, 2013, The Electric Warlock Acid Witch Satanic Orgy Celebration Dispenser, released April 29, 2016, and The Lunar Injection Kool Aid Eclipse Conspiracy, released March 12, 2021.

 In early 2011, Lowery was joined by fellow ex-Marilyn Manson bandmate, Ginger Fish, as a member of Rob Zombie's band.

 In October 2011, Zombie announced that Lowery would be scoring the soundtrack for his latest movie The Lords of Salem.

-In May 2021, John 5, along with Rob Zombie, Nikki Sixx, and Tommy Clufetos, formed the supergroup L.A.
+In May 2021, Lowery, along with Rob Zombie, Nikki Sixx, and Tommy Clufetos, formed the supergroup L.A.
 Rats.
 Their debut track, "I've Been Everywhere", appeared on the soundtrack to the Liam Neeson film The Ice Road.

 2022–present: Mötley Crüe

 On October 26, 2022, it was announced that Mick Mars would be retiring as a touring guitarist from Mötley Crüe due to ongoing health issues.
-Rumors had been circulating that John 5 would take over as Mars' replacement, especially since John did not show for a Rob Zombie concert at Aftershock in Sacramento, California.
-On October 27, Mötley Crüe confirmed that John 5 had taken his place.
+Rumors had been circulating that Lowery would take over as Mars' replacement, especially since Lowery did not show for a Rob Zombie concert at Aftershock in Sacramento, California.
+On October 27, Mötley Crüe confirmed that Lowery had taken his place.